 Travel grants will be usually granted only to those candidates still within the standard doctoral period of 36 months.
 If in doubt, please contact Annette Winkelmann.

 INFORMATION TO DOCTORAL CANDIDATES

-We will regularly inform all doctoral candidates of these changes and instruct them in several Q&A sessions per year.
+We will regularly inform all doctoral candidates of these changes and instruct them in Q&A sessions, if required.

 ACQUIRING OUTSIDE FUNDING